winston-lab/net-and-rna-seq/README.md

-# NET-seq analysis pipeline
+# NET-seq and RNA-seq analysis pipeline

 ## description

-An analysis pipeline for NET-seq data with the following major steps:
+An analysis pipeline for NET-seq or RNA-seq data with the following major steps:

 - 3' adapter and quality trimming with [cutadapt](http://cutadapt.readthedocs.io/en/stable/guide.html)
 - processing of the 5' molecular barcode, if present